(reading time: 1 hour, 25 minutes)

 Pearlen was able to return without incident, and she found Ladyfish and Herc with smiles on their faces.
 Their expressions startled her, as she’d almost forgotten folk were capable of joy.
 They sat on their knees around a table, sorting pieces of the Reflecting Path by size and sharpness.

-“We didn’t find the mirror,” Herc told her, “but the church discarded a whole barrel of pieces!
+“We didn’t find it,” Herc told her, “but the church discarded a whole barrel of pieces!
 They must’ve been inadequate for that infernal mirror.”

 “No,” Pearlen huffed.
 She ripped off her goggles so they could see the terror in her eyes.
 “They got rid of them because that infernal mirror is finished!”